Front Mission: Online: Development

 Front Mission: Online is the third spin-off entry and the eighth entry overall in the Front Mission series.
-The game was played using the online service of Square Enix Co., Ltd., PlayOnline.
+The game was played using Square Enix's online service PlayOnline.
 Registration for beta testing took place in Japan in late July 2004, with a three part testing phase taking place in Fall 2004, starting with combat, then balance and character development, and finally server load.
 On January 11, 2005 voice chat testing began, with phase one locating players with USB headsets and phase 2 testing the feature during gameplay.
 During the beta, the game proved so popular that in order to balance server load, players were allowed to defect from their in game faction and join other groups on other servers.
 On April 25, 2005, Square Enix announced the game would appear at E3 in May of that year.
 It was also showcased at the Tokyo Game Show in September 2005 along with several other Square Enix games.
 Front Mission: Online ended its services and was discontinued on May 31, 2008.